 8. "Let me know if anything changes."

 This is another opportunity to put the responsibility back on your prospect.
 If all that's required of them is to alert you to feedback or changes to the existing agreement, ask them to keep you in the loop and leave it at that.
 Unless they reach out, you can move forward freely.

 Thank you for the great conversation yesterday — I'm excited to see what we can accomplish!

 If you need anything, I'm always a phone call (or email) away.
 And, please keep me in the loop as we move to next steps.

 9. "I haven't heard from you regarding [topic].
 Usually when this happens, it means [usual meaning].
 Is this correct?"

-Try a few of these fresh takes on “Looking forward to hearing from you,” and let us know if they increase your response rates from those prospects that never seem to be in a hurry to reply.
+Try a few of these fresh takes on "Looking forward to hearing from you" to increase your response rates from those prospects that never seem to be in a hurry to reply.